clearly/jsre/docs/conditions.md

   rhs: 1
 }
 ```
-1. An operator must be specified. `Operators`
+1. Conditions can include sets of `any` or `all`
+1. A condition may specify an `operator`
-1. The `lhs` and `rhs` properties must exist
+1. If an `operator` is specified, the `lhs` and `rhs` properties must exist

 ## Operators
-1. An operator specification can be a string representing an operator
+1. An operator specification can be a string representing an `operator` name
 1. An operator specification can be an object with a single property of `not`.
 The value of the `not` property is the actual operator.
+1. Operators can include a property on the `condition` named `info` which can contain extra info
+about the evaluation of the operator.

 ### Example of not operator specification
 ```